mlaves/mlaves.github.io/_posts/2018-01-17-santas-house.markdown

 154352132, 154352312
 ```

-We can imagine, that if we start at 2 and reverse all found paths, we have 88 solutions.
+By looking at the results, we see that all solutions end at `2`.
+We can imagine, that if we start at `2` and reverse all found paths, we have 88 solutions.
 But what if we do not restrict ourselfs to start at node `1` or `2`?
 Let's try it out:

 ```python